NextGenX02/iptv-jp/README.md

 * I make a web player because not all player is allow to use the relay (due to player constanly request the content for thumbnail)<br>
 [Click here](https://zhx-player.shiku.cloud/) to go to the web player
 * If somehow the server responds with 404 that's mean the source its down!,Please wait until the source is back online.
+* Please support the owner of this repo by donating :), you can find more below

 ## Server Status
 Online via backup:[[click here](https://raw.githubusercontent.com/NextGenX02/iptv-jp/refs/heads/shiku-test/jp-relay.m3u) for backup playlist stream]<br>